nick-blip/Nicholas-Munene-Portfolio/README.md

 # Nick's portfolio
- Highlights previous works and skills for employers review The portfolio.html is a file that highlights my studies and skills learnt through my educational journey.
+ Welcome to my professional portfolio.
+This document serves as a comprehensive overview of my academic journey and the skills I have acquired along the way.

+Data Analysis Highlights

- The data analysis highlights is a collection of rmd's that describe the stages of data analysis along with a data analysis model for prediction and accuracy indicators.
-Ignore the warnings highlighted in the data_analysis_breakdown .md file the final visualizations are at the end of the second chunk.
+Contained within this portfolio is a series of R Markdown files (.rmd) that meticulously outline the various stages of data analysis.
+These documents include a detailed data analysis model that focuses on prediction and accuracy indicators.
+Please note that any warnings highlighted in the data_analysis_breakdown.md file can be disregarded, as the final visualizations are presented at the end of the second chunk.

- Thanks for viewing this article and hope you'll be with me as I begin my development journey
+Thank you for taking the time to review my portfolio.
+I look forward to embarking on my development journey with your esteemed organization.